henryroeth/apollo18/README.md

 `git clone https://github.com/henryroeth/apollo18.git`

-This will create a directory on your computer called **typescript_game** which will contain the contents of this game.
+This will create a directory on your computer called **apollo18** which will contain the contents of this game.

 3. Next, you will need to setup all the libraries the game depends on.
-Go to the **typescript_game** directory and run the following command to create a **node_modules** directory and install the needed libraries into it.
+Go to the **apollo18** directory and run the following command to create a **node_modules** directory and install the needed libraries into it.

 `npm install`